sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 - **Edge Microvisor Toolkit Non Realtime image** (default)
 - **Edge Microvisor Toolkit Desktop Virtualization image**
+- **Customized immutable Edge Microvisor Toolkit created using "Edge Microvisor Toolkit Developer Node"**

 ##### Option 1: Using the Default Non Realtime Image

 If you opt for the default Non-Realtime image, which is suggested for the majority of Edge AI applications, there's no need for further image setup.
 The usb-bootable-files.tar.gz installer comes with this image pre-included.

-##### Option 2: Using Desktop Virtualization Images
+##### Option 2: Using Desktop Virtualization or Custom created image

 If you need Desktop Virtualization features, follow these steps to replace the default image:

 1. Desktop Virtualization image: Download from the no Auth file server registry

+> **Note:** Custom created image can be copied locally from your development system to the 5th
+> partition as shown in step 2 below.

-2. Replace the default EMT image with the EMT DV image.
+1. Replace the default EMT image with the EMT DV or custom created image.
 The default EMT image is located at the 5th partition of the bootable USB drive created in the previous step.
 Follow these steps to replace the image: